 Benier MDD High-Speed Mixer

 Benier manufactures a range of Mechanical Dough Developers (MDD) with capacities of up to 350kg of dough per batch.
 The MDD high-speed mixer was initially developed as an integral cornerstone of the Chorleywood Bread Process.
 The mixer is most commonly used for sandwich and toast bread products in many parts of the world.
-It is also used across a product range that includes soft buns, morning goods, cake, batters, donuts and even Scotch-pastry.
+It is also used across a product range that includes soft buns, morning goods, cake, batters, donuts, pizzas and even Scotch-pastry.

 Kneading with the MDD High-speed mixer can take place under a controlled vacuum or pressure.
 Due to its bowl and impact plate design it produces a fully developed dough, in a short period of time, with limited heat rise.

 MDD high-speed mixer product information:

 - Vertical mixing method using vacuum and/or pressure (recipe parameters).

 - High-speed mixing; capacity of up to 12 batches/hour.

 - The bowl is cooled, using glycol refrigerant.

 - Total system control, when the mixer is combined with top frame (including ingredient weighing and dosing systems).

 - Variable speed drive for soft starting and mixing at different speeds.